Codesai/website/_i18n/es/_posts/2022-11-23-caring-work-and-concerns.md

 "A Bad System Will Beat a Good Person Every Time."
 — W. Edwards Deming

-<a name="nota8"></a> [8] At the beginning only [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/) and I worked with the team.
-Even though we later got more critical mass when [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Manuel Tordesillas](https://www.linkedin.com/in/mjtordesillas/) and [Álvaro García](https://twitter.com/alvarobiz) joined the team, by that time the team had already doubled in size, so we still were outnumbered.
+<a name="nota8"></a> [8] At the beginning only [Fran Reyes](https://www.linkedin.com/in/franreyesperdomo/) and I worked with the Lifull’s Barcelona B2B team.
+Even though we later got more critical mass when [Antonio de la Torre](https://www.linkedin.com/in/antoniodelatorre/), [Manuel Tordesillas](https://www.linkedin.com/in/mjtordesillas/) and [Álvaro García](https://twitter.com/alvarobiz) joined the team, by that time the B2B team had already doubled in size, so we still were outnumbered.

 <a name="nota9"></a> [9] We decided to use only three levels of priority following the early three categories of [triage in medicine](https://en.wikipedia.org/wiki/Triage#History).
-Some teams decided to use prioritisation models with more categories, but it resulted in a lot of confusion at the time of prioritising… We think it’s better to keep it simple and use only the three categories mentioned: high, medium and low.
+Some teams decided to use prioritisation models with more categories, but it resulted in a lot of confusion at the time of prioritising.
+We think it’s better to keep it simple and use only the three categories mentioned: high, medium and low.

 <a name="nota10"></a> [10] We like the poker planning dynamics because it is a quick and simple diverge-and-converge collaboration method that helps reduce [information cascades](https://en.wikipedia.org/wiki/Information_cascade) in the team due to power differential and anchoring.